nickgrato/yet-another-angular2-boilerplate/README.md

 2) Command Line : 'npm install'

-3) Command Line : 'npm run serve', localhost 8080 should pop up automatically, if not go there manually.
+3) Command Line : 'npm run serve', http://localhost:8080/ should pop up automatically, if not go there manually.